Blu-Lock Buying Guide

 Now that we know the area that needs to be irrigated we can get down to selecting emitters.
 As noted previously, these can be almost any brand from any manufacturer that meets our needs.
 Blu-Lock’s flexibility allows us to focus on the needs of our project rather than matching brands.

 Having researched many emitters we have decided to use Hunter Pro Spray 40 with MP Rotator Nozzles.
-The throw radius of the nozzles are a good match for the size of the lawn and the Pro Spray regulates pressure to 40 PSI and is rated for up to 100 PSI which means we will not need to reduce the 75 PSI we have at the water source.
+The throw radius of the nozzles is a good match for the size of the lawn and the Pro Spray regulates pressure to 40 PSI and is rated for up to 100 PSI which means we will not need to reduce the 75 PSI we have at the water source.
 Using the MP Rotator Specification and Design Sheet we see that the 360° Hunter 3000 MP Rotator has a throw radius of 30’ and each 180° also has a throw radius of 30’ at 40 PSI.
 Since the Hunter Pro Spray 40 regulates pressure to 40 PSI we can plan accordingly.

 Now that we know the emitters we’re using, let’s add them to our sketch in the locations we plan to place them.

-To irrigate the lawn optimally the spray design requires head to head coverage.
+To irrigate the lawn optimally the spray design requires head-to-head coverage.
 This means that the water from one spray head should reach those adjacent to it; this ensures there are no dry spots around the emitters.
 While this project only requires 180° and 360° nozzles, for more complicated shapes there are Side Strip and Corner nozzles available.
 In addition to these, many of the Hunter 3000 Series MP Rotators have an adjustable arc, from 90° to 210° and 210° to 270°.
-Every model of MP Rotator allows for radius adjustment of up to 25% without sacrificing its automatic matched precipitation feature.
+Every model of MP Rotator allows for radius adjustment of up to 25% without sacrificing its automatically matched precipitation feature.

-Now that we have the emitters selected and their locations planned, we’ll want to add their spray distances to our sketch to make sure we have complete, head to head coverage.
+Now that we have the emitters selected and their locations planned, we’ll want to add their spray distances to our sketch to make sure we have complete, head-to-head coverage.
 Since we know the operating pressure (40 PSI) we also know the spray radius (30’) of each spray body.
 Each square on our grid represents 5’ making this an easy task to sketch.

 Let’s start by adding our 360° sprays to the sketch:

-As you can see in the sketch, our 360° sprays have head to head coverage, but we still have some dry spots remaining where we planned our 180° sprays.
+As you can see in the sketch, our 360° sprays have head-to-head coverage, but we still have some dry spots remaining where we planned our 180° sprays.
 Let’s add those and see if we achieve full coverage:

 As you can see on the sketch, each spray body’s spray will hit the adjacent spray bodies, allowing for complete coverage and efficient irrigation.
 Now that the emitters are planned, it is time to plan for the Blu-Lock Tubing run.

 Before we add the tubing layout to our sketch, there is one factor we want to account for as it will influence the design of the tubing run.
 Using the MP Rotator Spec Sheet we can see that at 40 PSI each 360° nozzle will flow at a rate of 3.64 GPM (218.4 GPH) and each 180° nozzle will flow at a rate of 1.82 GPM (109.2 GPH).
-If we add these up, our 360° spray bodies will create a demand of 655.2 GPH and our 180° bodies will similarly create a demand of 655.2 GPH.
+If we add these up, our 360° spray bodies will create a demand of 655.2 GPH, and our 180° bodies will similarly create a demand of 655.2 GPH.
 As we recall at the start of this project, our water source provides 700 GPH.
 This means we will have to zone our system into a minimum of two zones as the combined 1310.4 GPH demanded if the entire system were to run at once would be too great for the water source to feed.

 With this in mind, we will add our tubing run to the sketch in two zones.
-To keep things simple we will plan for zone 1 to feed the sprays on the Western side of the yard while zone 2 will feed the sprays on the Eastern side of the yard.
+To keep things simple we will plan for Zone 1 to feed the sprays on the Western side of the yard while Zone 2 will feed the sprays on the Eastern side of the yard.

 Amend and revise your tubing layout until you are satisfied with its design.
 The more efficient the design the less tubing overall will be required.
-Blu-Lock tubing is semi-flexible so it can bend and “S” shape in an area so long as it is not over a short distance; this can allow you some latitude in its design.
+Blu-Lock tubing is semi-flexible so it can bend an “S” shape in an area so long as it is not over a short distance; this can allow you some latitude in its design.
 Be sure the tubing run passes by each emitter so they can be fed and try to avoid superfluous lengths of tubing.

 There remains one aspect to consider before our tubing layout is complete: tubing size.
 Blu-Lock tubing has two lateral line sizes to choose from, ¾” and 1”.
 Like PVC and Poly Tubing, significant pressure loss will be encountered if the flow passing through the tubing is too great.
 For example, at 11 GPM (660 GPH) 10.6 PSI would be lost in the ¾” tubing, a significant loss of pressure.
-While the system we are designing here could probably get by with that level of pressure loss, there would not be much room for growth or expansion at a later date; for this reason we will use 1” Blu-Lock as our lateral line.
+While the system we are designing here could probably get by with that level of pressure loss, there would not be much room for growth or expansion at a later date; for this reason, we will use 1” Blu-Lock as our lateral line.
 At the same 11 GPM, 1” Blu-Lock tubing will only lose 3.07 PSI which leaves us plenty of room for growth, expansion or pressure fluctuations we may not have accounted for.
 A buffer for uncontrollable variables should always be considered.
 While this particular system will not have to account for it, the length of the lateral runs should be kept within reasonable limits. ¾” Blu-Lock should be no longer than 480’ in a single run and 1” Blu-Lock should be no longer than 960’ in a single run.

 Fittings and Finishing Touches

 With the bulk of the planning completed, it’s time to focus on a few of the smaller details.
 While these may seem like minor details they are just as important to a successful design and installation and it is important to plan for them as accurately as possible.
-There’s nothing like receiving all the tubing, spray bodies and valves just to discover you cannot complete your installation because you’re missing an integral fitting.
-Fortunately it is easy to calculate the type and quantity of fittings from the sketched design.
+There’s nothing like receiving all the tubing, spray bodies, and valves just to discover you cannot complete your installation because you’re missing an integral fitting.
+Fortunately, it is easy to calculate the type and quantity of fittings from the sketched design.

 At every location on the sketch the tubing run makes a 90° turn you will need a Blu-Lock Elbow Fitting.
-At every location the tubing goes in three directions, a Blu-Lock Tee Fitting will be required, and every location the line comes to an end a Blu-Lock End Cap will be needed so the lines can pressurize when filled.
+At every location the tubing goes in three directions, a Blu-Lock Tee Fitting will be required, and at every location, the line comes to an end a Blu-Lock End Cap will be needed so the lines can pressurize when filled.
 As noted previously, if the line ends in an emitter an end cap will not be needed.
 This will be explained in greater detail later in the guide.

 These fittings do not necessarily need to be added to your sketch.
 If the design is particularly complex it could be beneficial to do so, but it is also acceptable to keep a tally of needed fittings in the margins of the sketch or on a separate record.
-An accurate accounting of the needed fittings and adapters is important, but a cluttered sketch can cause problems of its own; as you can see below, if too much more were added to the design sketch it would quickly become difficult to work from.
+An accurate accounting of the needed fittings and adapters is important, but a cluttered sketch can cause problems of its own; as you can see below if too much more were added to the design sketch it would quickly become difficult to work from.

-One fitting you will always want some of, even if the design does not call for it are Blu-Lock Couplings.
-These are typically used to join two sections of tubing together; since Blu-Lock commonly comes on 100’ rolls these will be necessary in many designs, but even when they are not called for by design they will still be used.
+One fitting you will always want some of, even if the design does not call for it is Blu-Lock Couplings.
+These are typically used to join two sections of tubing together; since Blu-Lock commonly comes on 100’ rolls these will be necessary for many designs, but even when they are not called for by design they will still be used.
 Couplings are also used to repair damaged sections of tubing.
 You simply cut the damaged portion of tubing out and join the two remaining, undamaged sections together with one of the couplers.

 In the previous section of this guide, swing adapters were briefly mentioned; this is the point in the process where we will determine how many we need and why we need them.
 Swing fittings and adapters are the fittings used to deliver water from the Blu-Lock lateral lines to the spray body emitters.
 Since the Blu-Lock tubing will be buried, we need fittings that will elevate the water to the emitter.
 This is where 1/2" Blu-Lock Swing Pipe and Swing Pipe Fittings/Adapters will be used.
-For this project, one 1" Blu-Lock x 1/2" Blu-Lock Swing Pipe x 1" Blu-Lock Swing Tee Adapter (SKU #8147), a short length of 1/2" Blu-Lock Swing Pipe (SKU #8084) and one 1/2"" Blu-Lock Swing Pipe x 1/2" MPT Adapter (SKU #8095) will be needed at each emitter that does not end the tubing run.
-The ½” male threads on the end of the last adapter is where the spray body itself will be threaded.
+For this project, one 1" Blu-Lock x 1/2" Blu-Lock Swing Pipe x 1" Blu-Lock Swing Tee Adapter (SKU #8147), a short length of 1/2" Blu-Lock Swing Pipe (SKU #8084) and one 1/2" Blu-Lock Swing Pipe x 1/2" MPT Adapter (SKU #8095) will be needed at each emitter that does not end the tubing run.
+The ½” male threads on the end of the last adapter are where the spray body itself will be threaded.
 The illustration below shows how these fittings and adapters connect the spray body to the lateral line.